nunobrum/clipin/README.md

 # 🧠 clipin

-**clipin** is a pure-Python, <s>cross-platform</s> windows (for the time being) clipboard utility that supports multiple clipboard formats—text, HTML, and images (where supported)—without third-party dependencies.
+**clipin** is a pure-Python, cross-platform clipboard utility that supports multiple clipboard formats—text, HTML, and images (where supported) with minimal third-party dependencies.

 ## ✅ Features